 We are committed to helping people to be pain free and to achieve more than they thought they could.
 We also want people to know and experience that their bodies can actually improve and feel better as they age.
 We want to dispel the myth that aging has to be painful and limiting—because it doesn’t.
 We have patients all the time say that they had no idea they could feel so good.
 So how do we make this happen?

 We have learned that if we deeply listen to our patients and their bodies, they have the answers regarding what they need to heal.
 While we bring all of our years and education to the table, what really makes the difference is acknowledging and honoring the wisdom that inherently lies within our patients.
 Our job is to ask the right questions, be very thorough in our evaluation, and choose the right treatment approach, and essentially access the wisdom of the body that is available to us .
-The science of what we do is identifying the contributing factors of an injury or pain syndrome as well as the knowledge of what to do.
-The art is being able to listen and to know how much to do and when as well as in what sequence.
+The science of what we do involves (1) identifying the contributing factors causing an injury or pain syndrome, (2) discerning how and in what order to address these findings, (3) providing precise and necessary care to facilitate healing.
+In this process, we help individuals discover what is possible for them to achieve and it often exceeds their expectations.
+The art is being able to listen and know exactly what someone needs in each moment to regain pain free movement and strength as quickly as possible.
 While many people may have the same injury or surgery, they each have their own unique nervous systems, skeletal alignment and movement patterns based on their genetics, past injuries, personalities and life experiences.
 Therefore, no two people are ever treated the same in our clinic.

 On the surface, what we see is how the body has adapted to everything that it has experienced.
 When we treat the adaptations, we provide temporary relief.
 When we go deeper into the system to determine the root of the problem, this is where lasting and even transformational change and healing happen.